 The campus includes a student lounge/cafeteria where a professional food service staff provides breakfast and lunch.
 The staff also caters special events for the college.
-Throughout the day, students use the main lounge and the nearby Vora Student Lounge for both individual and group study, These areas also serves as a multi-purpose room for student club activities.
-The LECOM Student Center on Peach Street provides after class study space along with a Coffee Culture Cafe and Eatery, which is also open to the public.
+Throughout the day, students use the main lounge and the nearby Vora Student Lounge for both individual and group study.
+These areas also serves as multi-purpose rooms for student club activities.
+The LECOM Student Center on Peach Street provides after-class study space.

 The Community is Our Campus

 LECOM expanded west to the former LORD Grandview Technology Center with six modern buildings and an additional 28 acres of land adjacent to the main campus.
-The School of Dental Medicine will open a 30-chair dental group practice in one of the buildings along with a primary care physician office.
-The dental school will train 50 fourth-year students at this location.
-The College will use the remaining buildings for future expansion to provide research and learning space.
+Here the public will find a 30-chair dental group practice, managed by the School of Dental Medicine, along with a primary care physician office.
+The dental school trains 50 fourth-year students at this location.
+The college uses the remaining space to provide a research and learning area.

-LECOM has opened a clinical education center as part of Plaza 18, one of the MAE clinics.
+LECOM operates a family medicine ambulatory clinic for residency training-out patient ambulatory teaching as part of Plaza 18, one of the MAE clinics.
 LECOM expanded and equipped patient rooms as physical exam training stations for LECOM medical students.
 Meeting standardized patients, students learn how to employ the clinical examination and communication skills they will need to confidently serve as partners with their patients on the pathway to health and well-being.